HiromitsuAraki/Methylica/README.md

 <br>

 ## Input file format
 *Methylica* requires methylome data and sample metadata as its inputs.
 The former is a matrix of methylation levels, rows and columns of which correspond to genomic regions and samples, respectively.
 The latter is a tab-delimited text file, rows and columns of which correspond to samples and features, respectively.
+The status of the features should be discrete, as *Methylica* cannot accept metadata with continuous values (e.g. age, tumor size, and survival date).
 We provide [*MatrixMaker*](https://github.com/HiromitsuAraki/MatrixMaker), which converts user's methylome data to a data matrix compatible with *Methylica*.
 - Methylome data
   - 1st column: Chr
   - 2nd column: Start